salmujaiwel/talafeef/README.md

 #### This early-stage system was built entirely, starting from the collection of Arabic corpora, to the construction of a complete automatic lemmatizer.
 The corpus of the five domains identified in this project can be expanded, as we aimed to develop tools and methods at the stages of tokenization, segmentation, POS tagging, and lemmatization.

-#### The project involves training, testing, and evaluating the following: models such as Conditional Random Fields (CRF), Long Short-Term Memory (LSTM)-(RNN), Skip-Gram, Continuous Bag of Words (CBOW), and araBERT.
+#### The project involves training, testing, and evaluating the following: models such as Conditional Random Fields (CRF), Long Short-Term Memory LSTM (RNN), Skip-Gram, Continuous Bag of Words (CBOW), and araBERT.
 The models and files saved in the project:
 #### Trained, tested, evaluated models using specific evaluation metrics (accuracy, precision, recall, F1-score).
   - CRF Model: (crf_model.sav)
   - LSTM (RNN) Model: (rnn-model.h5)